 Recently, the friend of a good friend of mine wrote him an email and said something I found distressing: “It is one thing to come as far as Linda has, but writing about it publicly is quite another.
 Beyond the obvious risks of being so revealing, there is now public pressure for her to remain healthy and live up to widespread acclaim pointing to her as a ‘poster child’ of recovery and resiliency.”
 This person’s remark suggests to me that if, when I published Searching for Mercy Street, I had been seen as a public representative for controlling one’s depression and destiny with willpower, with Half in Love I now might be claiming for myself another mantle—a “poster child” for bipolar disorder and suicide, and the recovery from those afflictions.
 Can I, he asks, live up to the challenge?

 When someone raises the specter of the future, of wondering how I will feel about what I’ve written if I “fall off the wagon” of sanity once again, I can only reply that I write what I write because it is true for me at any given time, and that I hope others will find enlightenment in my willingness to expose myself and show what I have learned in my various struggles with life.
 Half in Love is personal, yes, but it is more than that.
 It is a way of bringing to public notice the tortured inheritance from which so many suffer and that, for me, makes it all worthwhile.

-Be sure to visit Colloquium tomorrow, Friday, January 14, 2011, to read my review of To Nourish and Consume and enter to win an autographed copy of the novel!
+Be sure to visit Colloquium tomorrow, Tuesday, January 25, 2011, to read my review of Half in Love: Surviving the Legacy of Suicide!